tomer1812/DiscreteTimeSurvivalPenalization/README_b.md

 2. Open Jupyter Notebook.

-3. Ensure parameters are set as desired, particularly the `OUTPUT_DIR`.
+3. Ensure parameters are set as desired, particularly the output directory or output filename.

-4. Set the IPython kernel interpreter.
+4. Set the IPython kernel interpreter to dtsp-env.

 5. Run the cells in the notebook.